t0nin0s/react-product-list/README.md

 ### `npm start`

-Runs the app.
+Runs the app in development mode.</br>
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.